-Before we even dive in the advantages and disadvantages of e-commerce, we will rewind the time back to where it all started.
+Before we even dive into the advantages and disadvantages of e-commerce, we will rewind the time to where it all started.

 Humanity began as a consumer of its own products.
 Be it hunting for food, gathering herbs, or making our clothes; it was all done for only ourselves.
 A time long past, it was before any form of civilisation came along that we had cared only for our most basic needs of food and shelter.
 This “animalesque” period is more like a seed from which all commerce sprang then a root in itself.
 Keep reading to find out more about the advantages and disadvantages of E-commerce.

 What then is the origin of all today’s e-commerce?
 Here lies an age-old question to what came first, the egg or the chicken, or in our case – commerce or civilisation?
 Since science had already solved the mystery of the first hatched chicken (spoilers: the egg came first), we will move towards our part of the equation.
 Arguably, we could say that the history of commerce is also the history of civilisation.
 It does not exactly give an answer, but it does shed some light on chronologically the darkest part of our kind.
 There wasn’t a single society capable of producing every single thing it desired.
 As we have met some needs, others arose with time.
 This fundamental principle is precisely what necessitated the trade among each other.